sgnsyn/Learn-German/README.md

-# 🧠 Simple Learning Website
+# 🧠 Learn German

-This is a web-based learning platform designed to help users practice basic but essential skills in a fun and interactive way.
+This website is designed to help users **easily learn and practice** basic but essential German lessons in a simple and practical way.

 ## 🌟 Features

-- 🕒 Practice **telling time** using analog and digital clocks
+- 🕒 Practice **telling time** in German
-- 📅 Learn to **tell the date** accurately
+- 📅 Learn to **tell the date** and talk about days and months in German
-- 🔤 Explore and practice **phonemes** to improve pronunciation
+- 🔤 Explore and practice **phonemes** to improve your German pronunciation
-- ✨ More simple learning tools coming soon!
+- ✨ More simple and practical learning tools are coming soon!

-## 🚀 Getting Started

-To run the website locally: